SCENE 01 / LOCATION SCOUTING SERVICES

 Location Scouting Services

-Find perfect filming locations in Japan for your production needs.
+Find perfect filming locations in Japan for your production.

 Our Location Scouting Services

-Japan offers some of the most visually striking locations in the world, but finding them—and getting permission to film—isn't always straightforward.
-That's where we come in.
-Our scouts have spent years mapping out everything from neon-lit Tokyo alleyways to remote mountain temples, and we've built the relationships needed to actually secure these places for production.
+Japan offers some of the most striking film locations in the world.
+But finding them, and getting clearance to film, is rarely simple.
+That is where we come in.
+Our scouts have spent years mapping everything from neon-lit Tokyo alleyways to remote mountain temples, and we have built the ties needed to secure these places for a shoot.

-We maintain a database of over 5,000 locations across the country, but numbers only tell part of the story.
-What matters is that our team physically visits and documents each site, noting everything from power availability to the best time of day for natural light.
+We keep a database of over 5,000 locations across the country, though numbers tell only part of the story.
+What matters is that our team visits and documents each site in person, noting power supply and the best time of day for natural light.
 Looking for an authentic ryokan with tatami rooms?
 A futuristic Osaka streetscape?
 A quiet bamboo grove in Kyoto?
-We've got options.
+We have options.

-The real challenge with filming in Japan often comes down to access.
-Property owners here tend to be cautious about productions, and the permit process can feel opaque if you don't know the system.
-We've been doing this long enough that we know how to navigate these conversations.
-When a temple says they don't allow filming, we know how to make a case that changes their mind.
+The real challenge of filming in Japan often comes down to access.
+Property owners here tend to be wary of shoots, and the permit process can feel murky if you do not know the system.
+We have done this long enough to know how to handle these talks.
+When a temple says it does not allow filming, we know how to make a case that changes their mind.

 Comprehensive Location Scouting Solutions